jt196/vanilla-cookbook/README.md

 3. Create the folders for the uploads and the db
    - uploads/imports
    - uploads/images
-   - prisma/db
-4. Generate the Prisma client and types (is this typescript?): `npx prisma generate`
+4. Generate the Prisma client and types: `npx prisma generate`
+5. At the root of the project, create a .env file: `cp .env.template .env`
+6. In the _.env_ file
-5. Add your admin user details and Paprika log in details to the .env.template file.
+   1. Add your admin user details
-6. Rename this to .env, or just run `cp .env.example .env` in the root of the project.
+   2. Change the _ORIGIN_ to something like http://locahost:3000, or http://locahost:5173, depending on whether you're running dev or prod.
 7. Build the DB: `npx prisma migrate deploy`
 8. Seed the DB: `npx prisma db seed`

 # Getting Started with Docker

-1. Add the _.env.example_ file from the repo to the project folder
+1. At the root of the project, create the .env file: `cp .env.template .env`
-2. Rename it _.env_
+2. In the _.env_ file
-3. Add the admin user details, as well as the Paprika details (optional)
+   1. Add the admin user details.
-4. Add the _docker-compose.yml_ file to the folder
+   2. Change the _ORIGIN_ to the URL it's going to be hosted on.
-5. Create db and uploads folders for persistence
+3. Create db and uploads folders for persistence in your docker folder, make sure the share paths are correct in the docker-compose file.
-6. If you're importing a .paprikarecipes file, add that to the _uploads/import_ folder
+4. If you're importing a .paprikarecipes file, add that to the _uploads/import_ folder
-7. If you're importing categories too, and already have the _categories.json_, add that to the folder.
+5. If you're importing categories too, and already have the _categories.json_, add that to the folder.
-8. Run `docker-compose up -d`
+6. Run `docker-compose up -d`

 # .env Files